VChristiaens/special/README.rst

 - weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments.

 More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_.
-Please cite this publication if you use `spec_fit` for your research, along with `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler.
+Please cite this publication if you use `specfit ` for your research, along with `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler.

 Documentation
 -------------
-The documentation for ``spec_fit`` can be found here: TBD
+The documentation for ``specfit`` can be found here: TBD

 Jupyter notebook tutorial